siddmittal/GEMpRF/README.md

 ## Documentation

-An official documentation is coming soon!
+An official documentation is coming soon ([GEM-pRF documentation link](https://gemprf.github.io/))!
 Meanwhile, to get the mathematical foundation of the software, you may refer to the [GEM-pRF paper](https://www.biorxiv.org/content/10.1101/2025.05.16.654560v1).

 ## Installation